 A graduate of the University of North Carolina Chapel Hill and the University of Richmond Law School, Stephen has been practicing law since 1995.
 He specializes in handling workers’ compensation cases.

 He is an active member of the Virginia Trial Lawyers Association (VTLA), the Richmond Bar Association and the American Association of Justice (AAJ).
-He serves on the board of governors of both VTLA and WILG.
+He serves as a Fellow with the College of Workers' Compensation Lawyers and on the board of governors of both VTLA and WILG.
 He is the past chair of the workers’ compensation section for VTLA and lobbies on behalf of injured workers at the Virginia General Assembly as the legislative co-chair of VTLA’s Workers’ Compensation Section.
 In Stephen’s first four years of practice, he tried approximately 40 personal injury jury trials to a conclusion.

 Stephen has tried hundreds of workers’ compensation cases and also taken his client cases to the highest Virginia courts handling workers’ compensation cases, including the Court of Appeals and the Supreme Court of Virginia on numerous occasions.
 He has been involved in numerous cases setting significant precedents in the area of workers’ compensation law.